3toadbanana/camelCase/contract.md

 ### Individual Strengths
 - **Adit:** Has worked with Flask before, with experiences in multiple languages.
 As a prospective CS Major, he is motivated and engaged with this project.
 - **David:** POSC major.
 Strong writing background.
 Familiar with applied ethics in real-world situations.
-Although relatively less experienced in CS, this factor can allow for him to have a closer consumer/student perspective for the final product.
+Although relatively less experienced in CS, this factor can allow for him to have a closer consumer perspective for the final product.
 Experienced with keeping meeting notes, organizing meetings, and streamlining/delegating work within a group.
 - **Beshir:** As a CS major, I have worked on CS projects and have experience in multiple languages and using GitHub.
 I enjoy these types of projects, which keeps me motivated for the task.
 - **Taha:** Have worked in CS-related team projects for website development, familiar with several languages, passionate about CS, good communication, and motivating other members.